Eko offers comprehensive support for all available products. Support portal located at: https://support.ekohealth.com/hc/en-us

 - Use the appropriate USB dongle intended for connection with either Eko stethoscope or the Littmann 3200.

 - Littmann distributes their own USB dongles; Eko does not stock or resell USB dongles compatible with the Littmann 3200

-- Some Windows 10 users may find that Bluetooth connection is more reliable when using the Eko USB dongle.
+- Some Windows 10 users may find that Bluetooth connection is more reliable when using a USB dongle.

-- Windows 10 users may be able to resolve the issue by:
+- Windows 10 users may be able to resolve connectivity issues by:

 - Going to Settings > Update & Security > Troubleshoot > Bluetooth